In the guide

 - bias binding, elastic, ribbon, tape and sewing thread

 Failure to comply with these requirements is a criminal offence.
-The maximum penalty on conviction is a fine and two years' imprisonment.Back to top
+The maximum penalty is a fine and two years' imprisonment.Back to top